 - Send different types of media files: (Gifs, videos, images, and audio messages).

 2. Data collecting

-Be careful not to ask too much of the user's sensitive data.
-Only ask for the data that you absolutely need.
-Data should be securely transferred and stored.
-To make sure your platform functions legally, check the regulations in your country or state.
+If you want your chatbot to convert visitors into leads and clients, you need to consider what data to collect.
+Ask for the data that you need, like name, email, delivery address, preferences, order parameters, and feedback.
+Be careful not to ask for too much sensitive data.
+Ensure that data is securely transferred and stored, and check the regulations in your country or state.
 For example, platforms that provide services to European customers, have to comply with GDPR.

 3. Integration with a CRM and other software